 Your CLARK lift truck is designed and built to be as safe and efficient as today's technology can make it.
 As manufactured, it meets all the applicable mandatory requirements of ANSI B56.1 Safety Standard for Powered Industrial Trucks.
-In addition, all standard trucks conform to Underwriters Laboratories requirements for the type designation shown on the truck capacity plate.
 Each truck is also furnished with certain safety devices-horn, for example-as standard equipment.